andresuarezz26/top-android-interview-questions/README.md

 - Symmetric vs asymmetric encription?
 Symmetric is one key for everything.
 Assymetric uses public and private keys.
 -

 ## 10. Sensors

 - What is the difference between bluethoot

+## 13. How to contribute?

+You can suggest questions, topics or even create a pull request to submit any questions and answers.
+If you want to submit a PR make sure the question is not already covered in the other questions and that you use a clear language.
+Also make sure you are giving an accurate answer to the question.